simjohan/Web-technology-project/README.md

 3. Run npm install in the root directory.
 This will install the necessary dependencies required for webpack

 4. Run npm start to build the production pack for the project.
 This will build the dist/ folder and run the project from there.
-This will run the server with forever js, which
+This will run the server with forever js, which runs the node server “forever”.

 5. Access the website through http://localhost:80/